SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 ### Time
 This is determined by test runs that you do on your code during an interactive session.
-Or, if you submit a batch job, over-ask first, check the amount of time actually needed, then reduce time on later runs. **HPCW has a limit of three days maximum to run a job**
+Or, if you submit a batch job, over-ask first, check the amount of time actually needed, then reduce time on later runs. **SCW has a limit of three days maximum to run a job**

 **Please!** Due to scheduler overhead, bundle commands for minimum of 10 minutes / job